toUpperCase78/intel-processors/README.md

 - `Cache (MB)`: The total cache capacity of the processor (in MB)
 - `Cache Info`: Additional info about the cache
 - `Integrated Graphics`: Shows the integrated graphic component used by the processor if exists

+Because these datasets are now 6 months old, new processors from the latest or existing generations are being added; versions are numbered as "1.1".

 ### Future Plans